Versitron/Versitron-gigabit-Ethernet-to-fiber/README.md

-# Versitron Gigabit Ethernet to Fiber for Commercial Buildings
+# Versitron Gigabit Ethernet to Fiber

 The **Versitron Gigabit Ethernet to Fiber for Commercial Buildings** solution enables high-speed, long-distance network connectivity by converting copper-based Ethernet signals into fiber optic transmissions.
 Designed for modern commercial infrastructure, these converters help extend network reach while improving reliability and security.